Extension of unimodular gravity and the cosmological constant

 This approach with a dynamically-fixed metric determinant is an extension of the unimodular-gravity approach~\cite{Einstein1919,vanderBij-etal1982,Zee1983,BuchmuellerDragon1988, HenneauxTeitelboim1989}, where typically the metric determinant is eliminated as a dynamical variable; see, e.g., the second and third paragraphs of Sec.~VII in Ref.~\cite{Weinberg1989}.
 (Some related ideas on a dynamical measure of integration in the action, generalizing $\sqrt{-g}$, appear in Ref.~\cite{BensityGuendelman-etal2020} and references therein.)

 The simple model \eqref{eq:example-epsilon-rhoV} can be used for calculations of the dynamics of the cosmological constant, since, contrary to the original $q$-theory, the relaxation to the Minkowski vacuum does not require the fine-tuning of $\chempot$ to the value $\chempot_{0}$.
-Instead of the relaxation of $\chempot$, which is problematic, there is the relaxation of $n$ at a given value $\chempot > \widetilde{\epsilon}(\Phi_{0}) > 0$ for the example considered.
+Instead of the problematic relaxation of $\chempot$, there is the relaxation of $n$ at a given value $\chempot\,M^{4} > \widetilde{\epsilon}(\Phi_{0}) > 0$ for the example considered.

-We can also consider the relaxation after a cosmological phase transition, at which the $\Phi_{0}$ value may change.
+We can also study the relaxation after a cosmological phase transition, at which the $\Phi_{0}$ value may change.
 Different from the original $q$-theory approach, this does not require a change in the chemical potential.
 After the transition, the quantity $n_{0}$ will be adjusted to a new equilibrium state, while $\chempot$ remains fixed.
-Moreover, one may expect a phase transition between the self-sustained Minkowski vacuum with $\widetilde{\epsilon}(\Phi_{0})< \chempot$ and the state with $\widetilde{\epsilon}(\Phi_{0})> \chempot$, which can be expanding or contracting.
+Moreover, we can expect a phase transition between the self-sustained Minkowski vacuum with $\widetilde{\epsilon}(\Phi_{0})< \chempot\,M^{4}$ and the state with $\widetilde{\epsilon}(\Phi_{0})> \chempot\,M^{4}$, which can be expanding or contracting.